scandipwa/create-scandipwa-app/README.md

 1. Run `yarn`, wait until it completes installing dependencies
 2. Go to template folder `cd packages/csa-template`
 3. Run the project with `yarn start`

+## Known issues

+- Fonts (public folder) content can not be overridden, as the are not resolved in compilation (runtime only)
+-